-As a potent tool against parasitic infections, silver nanoparticles have proved effective against Entamoeba histolytica, Cryptosporidium parvum, and Plasmodium falciparum, the intracellular parasite causing malaria.11,12 Babesia microti, another intracellular parasite, similarly Plasmodium behaves to falciparum, is resistant to most antimicrobial therapy, and is regarded as a coinfection of chronic Lyme disease.
+As a potent tool against parasitic infections, silver nanoparticles have proved effective against Entamoeba histolytica, Cryptosporidium parvum, and Plasmodium falciparum, the intracellular parasite causing malaria.^{11,12} Babesia microti, another intracellular parasite, behaves similarly to Plasmodium falciparum, is resistant to most antimicrobial therapy, and is regarded as a coinfection of chronic Lyme disease.
 Since silver nanoparticles destroy Plasmodium falciparum, which resembles Babesia microti, the possibility that silver nanoparticles may be also efficacious in the treatment of Babesia microti is plausible despite the lack of current research.